Ninety-Seven UGA Student-Athletes to Graduate Friday

 ◊ Averaged 4.9 points and 3.7 rebounds on the season, with a pair of double-digit scoring outputs against Colorado and No. 23 Arkansas.

-◊ Starter for the first 14 games before a chronic Achilles injury forced him to miss all but four of the final 19 contests.
+◊ Starter for the first 14 games before an Achilles injury forced him to miss all but four of the final 19 contests.

 ◊ Established season highs of 11 points and seven rebounds in SEC opener vs. No. 23 Arkansas.